 Maybe a little too dramatic, but let me explain.

-Influencer marketing is different and there are two components:
+Influencer marketing is different, and there are two components:

-- Organic influencer marketing
+- Organic influencer engagement

 - Paid influencer marketing